HTML Puzzles

 bind element

 Makes a specified HTML element follow the center of a specified 3D object in screen space.
-The "in parent doc" checkbox should be enabled if the HTML element is located in an external HTML document (in which Verge3D application's .html file is embedded using iframe).
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe).

 Visual programming block to bind HTML element